apssouza22/java-microservice/README.md

 and paste the content of the Jenkinsfile in the Pipeline script box.
 Have a look at this [video](https://www.youtube.com/watch?v=u3xLXEnlu2M&t=1023s&index=2&list=PLoO1q0-ZB3v6ZN6qvk0dsRRuxjiAQDuZx) to check how to work with Jenkins pipeline

+### Deploy on AWS
+* Create your credentials on AWS
+* Create your cluster on AWS console
+* Have the build-deploy container running (Checkout in the project's README how to do it)
+* Access Jenkins painal
+* Create a pipeline job
+* Run the Job

 ### Accessing the services
 * Authenticate -> ```curl -X POST -vu todo-app:123456 http://localhost:8017/oauth/token -H "Accept: application/json" -d "password=1234&username=apssouza22@gmail.com&grant_type=password&scope=write&client_secret=123456&client_id=todo-app"```